kousthubsarma/hello-flask-cicd/README.md

-# 🚀 Complete Automated CI/CD Pipeline Demo
+# 🚀 Complete Automated CI/CD Pipeline

 A **fully automated CI/CD pipeline** that demonstrates end-to-end automation using Jenkins, Docker, Kubernetes, and GitHub.
 When you change the hello message in `app.py` and commit it, the application automatically updates on the port-forwarded URL!